How WOTC Works for Employers

 The first step in the WOTC process is screening new hires.
 Employers need to determine whether a new employee may fall into one of the Work Opportunity Tax Credit target groups.

-WOTC Plus helps employers make screening easier by allowing new hires to complete a secure WOTC screening workflow during hiring or onboarding.
+WOTC Plus makes screening easier by sending new hires an automated SMS screening invitation so they can complete a short, secure WOTC questionnaire from their phone during hiring or onboarding.
 This may include a WOTC questionnaire or survey designed to collect information related to potential eligibility.

 Step 2: Organize Form 8850 and Documentation

 After screening, employers need to manage the required WOTC documentation.
 One of the key forms in the process is IRS Form 8850, also known as the Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
 Form 8850 connects the screening process to the certification request.
 Depending on the new hire and the workflow, ETA Form 9061 or ETA Form 9062 may also be used as part of the certification documentation.
-WOTC Plus helps employers organize Form 8850 workflows and related documentation so the process is easier to manage, track, and report.
+WOTC Plus handles Form 8850 processing and related documentation through an organized workflow that is easier to manage, track, and report.

 Step 3: Submit for State Workforce Agency Certification